Our Team

 ACADEMIC TEAM

-Assistant Registrar – Michael Nhial Mabil Koak
+Registrar – Michael Nhial Mabil Koak

-Michael Koak is the School’s Assistant Registrar.
+Michael Koak is the School’s Registrar.
 He has worked in both the Civil Service and private sector.
 He served as the Administrative Officer for Unity State’s Ministry of Local Government and Law Enforcement, a position he held for five years.
 He also served with Equity Bank Ltd as a Relationship Officer.
 In addition, Koak has worked as a consultant with Medair International, and conducted a wide range of surveys for the National Bureau of Statistics (including the South Sudan Households Health Surveys) and for BDO Jordan.
+Koak has a Bachelor’s Degree in Business Administration (Accounting & Finance), from Cavendish University in Uganda and a Master’s of Public Policy from the School of Public Service, University of Juba.

 Professor – Anne Itto (on leave)